UniversitaDellaCalabria/uniCMS/docs/source/contents/usage.md

 #### Menu

-A WebPath (context) can have multiple Menus and Navigation bars, but also Footers.
+A WebPath can have multiple Menus and Navigation bars.
-Menu can be fetched through Rest API `/api/menu/<menu_id:int>` and also updated/created through this resources.
+Menu can be fetched through Rest API `/api/menu/<menu_id:int>` and also updated/created through this resource.

-Each menu items can have three kinds of links: url, page, publication.
+Each menu item can have three kinds of links: raw url, page object or publication object.
-Each menu items can get additional contents (`inherited_contents`) from a publication, this means that a presentation url, or a subheading or whatever belonging to a publication can be made accessible during a menu items representation.
-Think about presentati in images, additional links ...
+Each menu item can get additional contents (`inherited_contents`) from a publication, this means that a presentation url, or a subheading or whatever belonging to a publication can be made accessible during a menu item representation.
+Think about images, additional links and things that would fill up a menu entry.

 #### Api